Christmas Closure

 • All other parties: A paginated index shall be provided no less than four working days before the hearing.
 The other parties can put together their own bundle from the index.

-• Legal Representatives: A paginated bundle shall be provided no less than three working days before the hearing
+• Legal representatives: A paginated bundle shall be provided no less than three working days before the hearing

 • Court: A paginated bundle (excluding preliminary documents) shall be provided no less than two working days before the hearing, or at such other time specified by the court.
 Any preliminary documents must be lodged with the court by 11am the day before the hearing.